U.S. Department of State

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.

 Issuance of this NOFO does not constitute an award commitment on the part of the U.S. government, nor does it commit the U.S. government to pay for costs incurred in the preparation and submission of proposals.
 Further, the U.S. government reserves the right to reject any or all proposals received.

-Payment Method: All payments will be made through Electronic Funds Transfer.
+Payment Method: All payments will be made through Electronic Funds Transfer in predetermined installments.

 Reporting Requirements: Recipients will be required to submit financial reports and program reports.
 The award document will specify how often these reports must be submitted.
 Copies of video materials, CDs, and other video and audio aids generated during the implementation of the project attesting to the success of the grant activities are welcome.

 Applicants should be aware of the post award reporting requirements reflected in 2 CFR 200 Appendix XII—Award Term and Condition for Recipient Integrity and Performance Matters.